Multiple Hankel matrix rank minimization for audio inpainting

 \subsection{Algorithms}

-The performance of proposed inpainting algorithms was compared with several top-performing audio inpainting methods; namely nonnegative matrix factorization (NMF)-based EM1 \cite{Mokry2022:Audio.inpainting.NMF}, Janssen's method \cite{javevr86}, interpolation based on the left-sided and right-sided AR-parameter vectors (LR) \cite{Etter1996:Interpolation_AR}, the analysis sparse audio inpainter (A-SPAIN) \cite{MokryZaviskaRajmicVesely2019:SPAIN}, and A-SPAIN variant utilizing a~dictionary learning approach \mbox{(A-SPAIN-learned)}~\cite{TaubockRajbamshiBalasz2021:SPAINMOD}.
+The performance of the proposed inpainting algorithms was compared with several top-performing audio inpainting methods; namely nonnegative matrix factorization (NMF)-based EM1 \cite{Mokry2022:Audio.inpainting.NMF}, the Janssen method \cite{javevr86}, interpolation based on the left-sided and right-sided AR-parameter vectors (LR) \cite{Etter1996:Interpolation_AR}, the analysis sparse audio inpainter (A-SPAIN) \cite{MokryZaviskaRajmicVesely2019:SPAIN}, and an A-SPAIN variant utilizing a~dictionary learning approach \mbox{(A-SPAIN-learned)}~\cite{TaubockRajbamshiBalasz2021:SPAINMOD}.

 The algorithms used in the experiments, including the proposed Hankel-based method, were implemented and tested in MATLAB 2022a.
-Except for the LR method, they all exploit the block-wise processing with 1024 samples long overlapping windows and 256 samples window shift (75\% overlap).
+Except for the LR method, they all exploit the block-wise processing with 1024-sample-long overlapping windows and 256 samples window shift (75\% overlap).

-Note that the experiments were performed also using the recently introduced NMF-based methods \oznaceniMetody{AM} and \mbox{\oznaceniMetody{AMtoEM1}}~\cite{Mokry2022:Audio.inpainting.NMF}, the modified version of the Janssen's method \cite{Mokry2022:Audio.inpainting.NMF}, A-SPAIN-mod \cite{TaubockRajbamshiBalasz2021:SPAINMOD}, and the weighted variant of $\ell_1$-minimization approach \cite{MokryRajmic2020:Inpainting.revisited}.
-Nevertheless, these methods were omitted from the presented figures for clarity; their respective results were neither among the best nor the worst.
+Note that the experiments were performed also using the recently introduced NMF-based methods \oznaceniMetody{AM} and \mbox{\oznaceniMetody{AMtoEM1}}~\cite{Mokry2022:Audio.inpainting.NMF}, the modified version of the Janssen method~\cite{Mokry2022:Audio.inpainting.NMF}, A-SPAIN-mod \cite{TaubockRajbamshiBalasz2021:SPAINMOD}, and the weighted variant of the \mbox{$\ell_1$-minimization} approach \cite{MokryRajmic2020:Inpainting.revisited}.
+Nevertheless, these methods were omitted from the presented figures for clarity; their respective results were among neither the best nor the worst.

 The source codes of the presented Hankel-based inpainting methods are available by the authors upon request.